Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 - A view named table_name__view_with_deleted that contains the same data as table_name__view as well as rows for records that have been deleted in ServiceNow®.

-- A table table_name__event_log that contains the history of changes made to records in ServiceNow®.
+- A table table_name__event_log that contains the history of changes fetched by the connector from ServiceNow®.

  To query from the raw data, check out [Accessing the raw data](https://other-docs.snowflake.com/en/connectors/servicenow/servicenow-accessing-data.html#accessing-the-raw-data).
 To query the views (recommended), check out [Accessing the flattened data](https://other-docs.snowflake.com/en/connectors/servicenow/servicenow-accessing-data.html#accessing-the-flattened-data).